junxit/us-congress-code/title-15/chapter-15/sec-714c.md

 Amendment by sections 611 to 614 of Pub.
 L. 108–357 not to affect the liability of any person under any provision of law so amended with respect to the 2004 or an earlier crop of tobacco, see section 614 of Pub.
 L. 108–357, set out as a note under section 515 of Title 7, Agriculture.

-### Exceptions From Transfer of Functions

-For exception of functions of corporations of Department of Agriculture from transfer of functions to Secretary of Agriculture by Reorg.
-Plan No. 2 of 1953, see Exceptions From Transfer of Functions note set out under section 712a of this title.

 ### Export Enhancement Program; Promotion of United States Meat Exports

 Pub.
 L. 101–220, § 2, Dec.
 12, 1989, 103 Stat.
 1876, provided that in each of fiscal years 1990, 1991, and 1992, the Commodity Credit Corporation would, in carrying out the export enhancement program established in this section, promote the export of United States meat, including poultry products, to commissaries on military installations in the European Community, and provided for funding and costs.